JimBouse/ucrm-freeradius-auth/README.md

 # ucrm-freeradius

-This is designed and tested on Ubuntu 18.04.
-It will create a DALORADIUS server that is setup to accept requests from mikrotik DHCP servers providing AUTH or denial based on MAC addresses being "active" in UCRM.
+This is designed and tested on Ubuntu 24.04.
+It will accept requests from mikrotik DHCP servers providing AUTH or denial based on MAC addresses being "active" in UCRM.

 It looks for a custom attribute in UCRM called "devicemac" containing the MAC address of the client.
 If you use a different custom attibute name, you can modify that in the service.edit.php file.
 Make sure you have run sudo apt update && sudo apt upgrade;